vmware/photon/content/en/docs/user-guide/kubernetes-on-photon-os/kubernetes-prerequisites.md

 weight: 1
 ---

-You need two or more machines with the 3.0 general availability or later version of Photon OS installed.
+You need two or more machines with version 3.0 "GA" or later of Photon OS installed.
+It is recommended to use the latest 4.0 GA version.